Anomalous Primes and the Elliptic Korselt Criterion: Elliptic Korselt Numbers of Type I of the Form

-In Proposition~\ref{anomProdKorselt}, we showed that all products of distinct anomalous primes for an elliptic curve are Type I elliptic Korselt numbers.
-Theorem \ref{gen_silv} gives sufficient conditions for when a square-free Type I elliptic Korselt number is a product of anomalous primes.
-In this section, we show that, assuming the following conjecture, in most cases a Type I elliptic Korselt number of the form $n=pq$ is a product of anomalous primes.
-For empirical evidence in favor of this conjecture, see the appendix.
+In Proposition~\ref{anomProdKorselt}, we showed that any product of distinct anomalous primes of an elliptic curve is an elliptic Korselt number of Type I. Corollary \ref{fix_silv} gives sufficient conditions for when an elliptic Korselt number of Type I of the form $n = pq$ is a product of anomalous primes.
+In this section, we show that the probability that an elliptic Korselt number of Type I of the form $n=pq$ is a product of anomalous primes goes to $1$ as $n \to \infty$.

+Part of our proof relies on the following proposition which is proven in the preprint \cite[Corollary 6.18]{BH-EK}.
+This particular statement appeared as a conjecture in an early draft of this paper which included numerical evidence to support the conjecture.
+We have relegated that numerical evidence to an appendix.